 03. How your design scales

 When you see your artwork on the screen it might appear perfect.
-But if the design is going print at a larger size (such as billboards or posters) or a significantly smaller size (such for an ad card) You must think about how the various components of the design will be scaled.
+But if the design is going print at a larger size (such as billboards or posters) or a significantly smaller size (such for an ad card) You must think about how the various components of the adobe in design services will be scaled.

 The most significant aspects are the typography.
 To ensure that the content on business cards is easily read, for instance it is best to stay clear of fonts with thin or light fonts.
 Don’t also set the size of the card so tiny that the recipient isn’t capable of reading it once it’s printed.